animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 for an application to do so, which is why this "feature" of GemFire is not recommended for peer `Cache` applications.

-For more information about 'auto-reconnect', [Handling Forced Cache Disconnection Using Autoreconnect](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-member-reconnect.html) in the GemFire product documentation.
+For more information about `auto-reconnect`, see [Handling Forced Cache Disconnection Using Autoreconnect](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-managing-member-reconnect.html) in the GemFire product documentation.

 #### Using Cluster-based Configuration